-Restoration of the ISM backup file can only be executed for certain restoration destinations (ISM-VA backup).
+Restoration of the ISM backup file can only be executed for certain restoration destinations.

 The requirements for ISM-VA that can be used as restoration destinations are as follows.
 Restoration for ISM-VA other than the ones below is not supported.